shidel/FDI/README.md

     Will not detect Current OS version when it was installed to a directory other than the default "C:\FDOS" directory.
 Might add some common locations to check later.
 Might not.
 We will see.

+    Cannot actually install from folder, SYS transfer fails.
+This could be worked around but, but I'm not going to bother.